bocian85/wot_mods/xvm/doc/readme-en.txt

       {{c:system}}    - system color (disable override color)
       {{a:hp}}        - transparency depended from current health points (only in vehicle markers)
       {{a:hp-ratio}}  - transparency depended from current health ratio (only in vehicle markers)
+      {{l10n:blownUp}}  - localizated text "Blown-up!", only in "blowupMessage"
       + statistics macros (see below)

     In Hits Log: